iamsalaheldin/Test-Genius/README.md

 # Test Genius

+## Project Idea
-Test Genius is an AI-powered test case generation and management tool designed to streamline the software testing process.
-It leverages advanced AI models to generate comprehensive test cases based on user-provided specifications and supports exporting test cases in CSV format for easy integration with other tools.
+Test Genius is an innovative tool designed to simplify and enhance the software testing process.
+By leveraging advanced AI models, it generates comprehensive test cases based on user-provided specifications.
+The tool also supports exporting test cases in CSV format, making it easy to integrate with other tools.
+Test Genius aims to save time and improve the accuracy of test case generation, making it an essential tool for developers and QA teams.

-## Features
+## Technologies Used
+- **Frontend**: React, TypeScript, Tailwind CSS
+- **Backend**: Node.js, Express
+- **Database**: SQLite (via Drizzle ORM)
-- AI-powered test case generation using Google Gemini API.
+- **AI Integration**: Google Gemini API
-- Export test cases to CSV in a customizable format.
-- Manage and filter test cases by type and priority.
-- Upload and analyze specification files in various formats (PDF, DOCX, TXT, MD).
-- User-friendly interface for managing test plans and reports.
+- **Build Tool**: Vite
+- **Other Tools**: PostCSS, ESLint, Prettier

-## Project Structure
+## Updated Project Structure
 ```
 TestGenius/
 ├── components.json